Wednesday, September 02, 2009

 Many establishments are rating doctors which then display "bad" "good" "great" results to the public.
 For many reasons this usually does not sit well with many doctors.
 Big well known establishments take this approach because there is generally more money to be made.
 Basically, this type of service appeals to any consumer who is looking for a doctor because the chances of finding information (neg or pos) on a particular doctor within their area (geographically) is much greater.

-In a nutshell-Its totally up to the consumer what type of infomation they feel is more valuable to them.
+In a nutshell-Its totally up to the consumer what type of information they feel is more valuable to them.
 Because in the end its about having the most qualified medical team on your side.

 Saturday, January 22, 2005